chrisdmacrae/astro-pwa/packages/docs/src/content/docs/en/guides/building-with-frames.md

 ## The Frame Component

-The `Frame` component allows you to build interactive elements with very little Javascript.
+The `Frame` component allows you to build interactive elements with very little JavaScript.
 2kb to be exact!

 It can be used one of three scenarios: